415th Flight Test Flight: Training in the United States

-The squadron was first activated as the 25th Reconnaissance Squadron at MacDill Field, Florida and attached to the 98th Bombardment Group.
+The squadron was first activated as the 25th Reconnaissance Squadron at MacDill Field, Florida as one of the four original squadrons of the 98th Bombardment Group.
+Since a reorganization of General Headquarters Air Force in September 1936, each bombardment group of the Army Air Forces (AAF) had an assigned or attached reconnaissance squadron, which operated the same aircraft as that group's assigned bombardment squadrons.
 The 25th soon moved to Barksdale Field, Louisiana, where it began to train as a Consolidated B-24 Liberator squadron under Third Air Force.
 In April, it was converted to a heavy bomber unit and redesignated the 415th Bombardment Squadron and was assigned, rather than attached to the 98th Bombardment Group.

 The squadron's training was short and it deployed to Egypt in July 1942 over the South Atlantic Ferrying Route transiting from Morrison Field, Florida, though the Caribbean Sea to Brazil.
 It made the Atlantic crossing from Brazil to Liberia, then transited east across central Africa to Sudan.
 The air echelon of the group reformed with the ground echelon which traveled by the SS Pasteur around the Cape of Good Hope, joining with the air echelon of the squadron and the 345th Bombardment Squadron at RAF Ramat David, in Palestine.